Joe "Tiger" Patrick II: Panel details

 The memorial panel weighs over 50 lb, is rolled up during transport and carried in a 90 lb pack along with the American flag.

 The panel measures 25 feet long by 8 feet wide and covers 200 square feet.
 It is sewn together as a canvas quilt that weighs over 50 pounds.
 The panel displays over 6600 color images of U.S. service members (men and women), of which 4000 were married, more than half of them were parents, 400 were grandparents, and more than 200 were expectant fathers.
 One out of every five was under 22 years of age, one in six was a teenager, 27 were single mothers, one was a Vietnam Veteran, and the oldest to die was a Navy Chaplain.
 The panel is unfolded and displayed every time Patrick stops and is already outdated by additional casualties of war (as of 4 June 2013 47 names were added).

 Causes

 Special Olympics

 Tiger Patrick has been involved with the Special Olympics for twenty years.
 He is a coach and coordinator for Special Olympics, Rhode Island.
 He interrupted his walk for U.S. service members killed in the war to fly back to Rhode Island for a week to attend the state's Special Olympic Summer Games.

-Tiger Patrick was announced as the Head Coach Powerlifting for the 2015 Special Olympics USA Team competing at the World Games in Los Angeles.Team USA page.
+Tiger Patrick was announced as the head coach of powerlifting for the 2015 Special Olympics USA Team competing at the World Games in Los Angeles.Team USA page.